Dantali0n/OpenCSD/README.md

 | IS_DEPLOYED          | OFF     | Indicate that CMake project is deployed in QEMU  |

 For several parameters a more in depth explanation is required, primarily _IS_DEPLOYED_.
-This parameter is used as the Cmake project is both used to compile QEMU and configure it as well as compile binaries to run inside QEMU.
+This parameter is used as the CMake project is both used to compile QEMU and configure it as well as compile binaries to run inside QEMU.
 As a results, the CMake project needs to be able to identify if it is being executed outside of QEMU or not.
 This is what _IS_DEPLOYED_ facilitates.